Thoughts on Money, Investing and Life

 First, though, a quick note in defense of the US educational system.
 If you’re a US citizen and pay any attention to the news, you’ve probably heard much talk about how US public schools, well, suck.
 The general narrative is that compared to private school students or students in foreign countries, the average US public school student is underachieving, failing to stack up to foreign competition or even the more effective teaching methods offered by private schools.

-Well, that’s just not the whole truth; as Trent of The Simple Dollar noted back on one of his much earlier posts, the cause of this seeming disparity is Simpson’s Paradox.
-In a nut shell, private school students seem much more successful than public school students because their personal qualities (socio-economic status chief among them) mean that they would succeed no matter where they are are schooled.
+Well, that's just not the whole truth; as Trent of The Simple Dollar noted back on one of his much earlier posts, the cause of this seeming disparity is Simpson's Paradox.
+In a nut shell, private school students seem much more successful than public school students because their personal qualities (socio-economic status chief among them) mean that they would succeed no matter where they are schooled.
 Similarly, unlike the US, most foreign countries divide students into segments; the academically higher achieving ones are sent to high school (and get counted in studies that compare their performance to other students around the world), while the less accomplished students are sent to vocational technical schools (and are conveniently ignored).
-Take those factors into consideration, and suddenly US public schools don’t look so bad.
+Take those factors into consideration, and suddenly US public schools don't look so bad.

 Of course, ‘not as bad as they first look’ is hardly the sort of goal we want to set for our education system.
 (To say nothing of the fact that, if we need to set aside the performance of poor or otherwise ‘disadvantaged’ students for our national scores to look good, we apparently have a problem ensuring they get a proper education.)
 That’s why we still need to find ways to improve our schools, starting with…